 Grad thesis in Japan has to do something with Japan

-This is very reasonable, but most don’t consider this little nuance until their supervisor tells them to draw a connection between the topic they’ve chosen and the country they are doing their Masters and PhDs.
+This is a reasonable requirement, but many students don’t consider this aspect until their supervisor asks them to make connections between their research topic and the country where they are pursuing their Masters or PhD.

-In my university, for example, you are also required to learn the Japanese language.
-Although, the thesis itself may be written in the English language, there is still a high probability that you will joggle a few Japanese concepts to justify your time spent in the Japanese grad school.
+At my university, for instance, students are also required to learn the Japanese language.
+Even if the thesis is written in English, there’s a good chance that some Japanese concepts will be incorporated to justify the time spent studying in a Japanese graduate program.

 A possibility of miscommunication with Japanese supervisors